-To determine the amount of the Transition Tax, the Company must determine, in addition to other factors, the amount of post-1986 earnings and profits of relevant subsidiaries, as well as the amount of non-U.S. income taxes paid on such earnings.
-During the year ended December 31, 2017, the Company recorded provisional income tax expense of \$0.6 million related to the deemed repatriation of the accumulated unremitted earnings and profits of the Company's foreign subsidiaries.
-This provisional amount was based on information that was currently available, including estimated tax earnings and profits from foreign subsidiaries.
-While we were able to make a reasonable estimate of the impact of the reduction in the corporate rate, it may be affected by state treatment of the deemed repatriation of foreign profits and the Company's Transition Tax.
+To determine the amount of the Transition Tax, the Company determined, in addition to other factors, the amount of post-1986 earnings and profits of relevant subsidiaries, as well as the amount of non-U.S. income taxes paid on such earnings.
+At December 31, 2017, the Company recorded provisional income tax expense of \$0.6 million related to the deemed repatriation of the accumulated unremitted earnings and profits of the Company's foreign subsidiaries.
+This provisional amount was based on information that was available at the time, including estimated tax earnings and profits from foreign subsidiaries.
+In September 2018, the Company adjusted the accounting for the effects of the Transition Tax, in accordance with the guidance from the I.R.S., states, and other government agencies.
+The Company recorded an adjustment of \$0.1 million to deferred tax assets related to the Transition Tax for federal income taxes.
+The Company plans to finalize the Transition Tax at December 31, 2018.
+Because the Company's 2017 taxable loss was in excess of \$2.5 million before the inclusion of the Section 965 Income, no cash was paid, and no installment payment plan is required.